threeme3/usdx/README.md

 ### Credits:
 [QCX] (QRP Labs CW Xcvr) is a kit designed by _Hans Summers (G0UPL)_, a high performance, image rejecting DC transceiver; basically a simplified implementation of the [NorCal 2030] by _Dan Tayloe (N7VE)_ designed in 2004 combined with a [Hi-Per-Mite] Active Audio CW Filter by _David Cripe (NMØS)_, [Low Pass Filters] from _Ed (W3NQN)_ 1983 Articles, a key-shaping circuit by _Donald Huff (W6JL)_, a BS170 switched [CMOS driven MOSFET PA] stage as used in [ATS] by _Steven Weber (KD1JV)_ since 2003 and inspired by _Frank Cathell (W7YAZ)_ in 1988, and combined with popular components such as a Silicon Labs [SI5351] Clock Generator, Atmel [ATMEGA328P] microprocessor and a Hitachi [HD44780] LCD display.
 The [QCX-SSB] modification and its Arduino [QCX-SSB Sketch] is designed by _Guido (PE1NNZ)_; the software-based SSB transmit stage is a derivate of earlier experiments with a [digital SSB generation technique] on a Raspberry Pi in 2013 and is basically a kind of [EER] implemented in software.

+### Other

+- The VERON association interviewed me in the [PI4AA June issue] about this project (in Dutch, starting at timestamp 15:30).

 [QCX]: https://qrp-labs.com/qcx.html

 [original schematic]: https://qrp-labs.com/images/qcx/HiRes.png